lexuantunght/blog/README.md

-# ShibaCoder - A website for me
+# Blog & Diary - A website for me

 # Tech

 -   ReactJS
--   Bootstrap
+-   NextJS

 # More info

 -   lexuantunght@gmail.com
--   This source code belongs to Xuan Tung
+-   This source code belongs to Le Xuan Tung